yijing-sie/Restaurant_Service_Simulation/README.md

 ## Details:
-1. **[Restaurant](src/restaurant/Restaurant.java)** : takes in a `.txt` file in the same directory and start the restaurant service simulation
+1. **[Restaurant](src/restaurant/Restaurant.java)** : takes in a `.txt` file in the same directory and starts the restaurant service simulation
-2. **[Customer](src/restaurant/Customer.java)**: contains a synchronization object for multi-threading and a `Customer` object that simulates a customer behavior of consuming three courses in the specified order according the  `.txt` file
+2. **[Customer](src/restaurant/Customer.java)**: contains a synchronization object for multi-threading and a `Customer` object that simulates a customer behavior of consuming three courses in the specified order according to the  `.txt` file
-3. **[Waiter](src/restaurant/Waiter.java)**: contains a synchronization object for multi-threading and a `Waiter` object that simulates a waiter behavior of serving courses in the specified order according the  `.txt` file.
+3. **[Waiter](src/restaurant/Waiter.java)**: contains a synchronization object for multi-threading and a `Waiter` object that simulates a waiter's behavior of serving courses in the specified order according the  `.txt` file.
 4. **[Table](src/restaurant/Table.java)**: contains a `Table` object simulating a table where the served courses are placed
 5. **[minions.txt](minions.txt)** / **[general.txt](general.txt)** :